Aysal-Asfia/BigDataProject/Readme.md

 addressing the vanishing and exploding gradient problems by learning both long- and short-term dependencies [4].

-**_I am not sure if we should describe LSTM cell with details or we should remove it*******_** An LSTM network is composed of cells, whose outputsevolvethrough the network based on past memory content.
+**_I am not sure if we should describe LSTM cell with details or we should remove it*******_** An LSTM network is composed of cells, whose outputs evolve through the network based on past memory content.
 The cells have a common cell state, keeping long-term dependencies along the entire LSTM chain of cells.
-The following information is then controlled by the input gate (it) and forgetgate (ft), thus allowing the network to decide whether to forget the previousstate (Ct1) or update the current state(Ct) with new information.
+The following information is then controlled by the input gate (it) and forget gate (ft), thus allowing the network to decide whether to forget the previous state (Ct1) or update the current state(Ct) with new information.
 The output2 of each cell (hidden state) is controlled by an output gate (ot), allowing the cell to compute its output given the updated cell state [4].
 The formulas describing an LSTM cell architecture are presented as: